cosmos/cosmos/whitepaper.md

 ### Casper

-Casper is a proposed Proof-of-Stake consensus algorithm for Ethereum.
+Casper is a proposed proof-of-stake consensus algorithm for Ethereum.
 Its prime mode of operation is "consensus-by-bet".
 The idea is that by letting validators iteratively bet on which block it believes will become committed into the blockchain based on the other bets that it's seen so far, finality can be